opendistro-for-elasticsearch/anomaly-detection/README.md

 You should use anomaly detection plugin with Open Distro Alerting plugin [1.2-alpha](https://github.com/opendistro-for-elasticsearch/alerting).
 You can also create a monitor based on anomaly detector.
 A scheduled monitor run will trigger the anomaly detection plugin and collecting anomalies to trigger alerts based on custom trigger conditions.

 ## Current Limitations
+* This is alpha code.
+* We inherit security features from Open Distro for Elasticsearch Alerting.
+* We use Alerting alpha code branch.
 * We will continuously add new unit test cases, but we don't have 100% unit test coverage for now.
 This is a great area for developers from the community to contribute and help improve test coverage.
+* Please see documentation links for other details.

 ## Documentation